YHS003/FUTURE_CS_02/README.markdown

 ---

 ## Task Description
-The SOC Internship Task Two required me to:
+The Cyber Security Internship Task Two required me to:
 - Analyze security logs to identify critical incidents that occurred on July 3, 2025.
 - Use Splunk to search and filter logs for threats like malware, failed login attempts, and connection anomalies.
 - Classify the alerts based on severity and document them in a structured format.